swiftly-solution/documentation/src/docs/scripting/events/gameevents/onshowdeathpanel.md

 ---

 # OnShowDeathpanel
-This event is triggered when show_deathpanel is triggered
+This event is triggered when show_deathpanel is triggered.
 ::: tabs
 @tab Lua
 ```lua